Azure/packer-azure/README.md

   * export PACKER_LOG_PATH=$HOME/packer.log

 * Known Issues
-  * It was discovered that some Linux distributions behave strangely as a target. in particular, if a user
+  * It was discovered that some Linux distributions behave strangely as a target.
+In particular, if a user
-    1. creates a VM from a **OpenLogin image** using **certificate authentication only**;
+    1. creates a VM from an **OpenLogic image** using **certificate authentication only**;
     2. captures the VM to an user image;
     3. creates a VM from the captured image using **password and certificate authentication** - password authentication won't work.